 How to include these in your meals:

 Try to ensure that you always add a source of protein to your meals to top up your tryptophan levels.
-Combine with a source of complex carbohydrate to promote serotonin uptake in the brain.
-Complex carbohydrates are also an excellent source of B vitamins, the levels of which can become depleted during periods of stress.
+Combine with a source of complex carbohydrates to promote serotonin uptake in the brain.
+Complex carbohydrates are also an excellent source of B vitamins, the levels of which can deplete during stress.

 Our nutritionists provide clarity and advice to empower your members to achieve their dietary-related goals.
-All of our advice is practical, easy to understand, and evidence-based.
-Making dietary changes for life requires an understanding of healthy diets, behaviour change, balance, and embracing progress as a key – not perfection.
+Our advice is practical, easy to understand, and evidence-based.
+Making dietary changes for life requires understanding healthy diets, behaviour change, balance, and embracing progress as a key – not perfection.

 Find out more about our Nutrition Consultation service here.